aztechead/edge-terrarium/README.md

 ### Component Definitions

-- **Kong Gateway**: API gateway that routes HTTP requests based on URL patterns
+- **NGINX Gateway**: API gateway that routes HTTP requests based on URL patterns
 - **Custom Client**: C application that handles requests to `/fake-provider/*` and `/example-provider/*` paths, and automatically creates files via the File Storage API
 - **Service Sink**: C application that handles all other HTTP requests as the default route
 - **File Storage API**: Python FastAPI service that provides CRUD operations for file system storage with automatic file rotation